Woodstock Plan of Conservation & Development (POCD)

-More meetings will be planned for the summer, please stay tuned!
+More meetings will be planned for 2014, please stay tuned!

 Everyone is invited and welcome to participate.
-If you cannot attend a meeting, please consider submitting written comments to Delia Fey, answering a questionnaire or two (see the Documents/Forms tab), and/or completing the POCD Community Survey and sending your responses in.
+If you cannot attend a meeting, please consider submitting written input to Delia Fey regarding community character and regulating land use and development.

 - Post-mail them in / drop them off (415 Route 169, Woodstock, CT 06281, Attn.
 Delia Fey)

 - Fax them over (fax # 860-963-7557, Attn.
 Delia Fey)

 - Email your responses back to Delia P. Fey.

 - How is it related to A Plan of Open Space and Conservation (APOSC)?

 - Where can I learn more (links)?